uberbruns/IndexedStorage/README.md

 [![License][mit-badge]][mit-url]
 [![Build Status][travis-badge]][travis-url]

 A wrapper around Swifts Dictionary type that creates and maintains multiple indices for stored _Structs_.
-You should **not use it with classes**, because properties may change without the class noticing.
+You should **not use it with mutable classes**, because IndexedStorage will not observe properties of class instances to keep the indices up-to-date.

 ## Install